Sometime ago, I had this question over at LinkedIn - "Would you

 freedom businesses need to compete for a market share and

-make profits and the preservation of family and community
+to make profits and the preservation of family and community

 values." - Hillary Clinton